SANZIDA10/Numerical_Lab/README.md

 ### LU Decomposition Method

 #### LU Decomposition Theory
+LU Decomposition Method is a matrix factorization technique in which a square matrix A is expressed as the product of a lower triangular matrix L and an upper triangular matrix U, such that
+                A=LU.
+It is mainly used to solve systems of linear equations efficiently by first decomposing the matrix and then applying forward and backward substitution.

 To factor any square matrix into two triangular matrices, i.e., one is a lower triangular matrix and the other is an upper triangular matrix, we can use the following steps.